 - In the Manage User Roles dialog box, select the Pet Grooming Schedulers security role that you created earlier, and then select OK.

 One or more security roles need to be assigned to the app.
 Users will have access to apps based on the security roles they're assigned to.

 From the Share this app dialog box, under Add the security role to your app select My Apps.

-In the lower-right corner of the app tile of the Contoso Pet Grooming app, select More options (...), and then select Manage Roles.
+In the lower-right corner of the app tile of the app, select More options (...), and then select Manage Roles.

 In the Roles section, you can choose whether to give app access to all security roles or selected roles.
-Select the Pet Grooming Schedulers and Pet Grooming Technicians roles you created earlier.
+For basic app access, select the Common Data Service User security role.
+For more specific access, select another standard, or a custom or customized security role.
+For example, select the Pet Grooming Schedulers and Pet Grooming Technicians roles you created earlier in this section.